syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/004_XML_parser/README.md

     to the message object.
 ---

-To create an XML parser, define an xml\_parser that has the xml() option.
-By default, the parser will process the ${MESSAGE} part of the log message.
+To create an XML parser, define an xml_parser that has the xml() option.
+By default, the parser will process the MESSAGE part of the log message.
 To process other parts of a log message using the XML parser, use the template() option.
 You can also define the parser inline in the log path.